ayodelevm/slate/source/index.html.md

 * Post messages in member groups in real-time
 * Upload profile pictures
 * Archive Messages and view Archived messages
-* Recieve in-app, email and sms notification when a message is posted in the group you belong to, based on the message's priority level
+* Recieve in-app, email and sms notification when a message is posted in the group you belong to, based on the message's priority level.
+The different priority levels are `Normal`, `Urgent`, `Critical`

 # Installation and Setup